anastuart/thesis/source/09_introduction.md

 ### slow wave sleep

-Although the function of sleep is nuclear [@sejnowski2000], a primary function may be facilitation of prophylactic cellular maintenance within individual neurons, regulated through periods of reduced synaptic input deemed slow waves requiring globally synchronised neuronal activity [@vyazovskiy2013].
+Although the function of sleep is unclear [@sejnowski2000], a primary function may be facilitation of prophylactic cellular maintenance within individual neurons, regulated through periods of reduced synaptic input *deemed* slow waves requiring globally synchronised neuronal activity [@vyazovskiy2013].
 Slow wave activity (SWA) dissipates with sleep, with reduced SWA and decreased wave amplitude during late sleep compared to early sleep [@riedner2007].

     - EEG slow waves of NREM sleep occur when neurons become bistable and oscillate between two states: a hyperpolarized down-state characterized by neuronal silence (off-period), and a depolarized up-state